collective/collective.flexitopic/README.rst

 Description
   search description only (search see above, no sorting here!)
-Dates (effective, created, ...) will be converted to date ranges and can be selected with the JQuery Slider Plugin
+Dates (effective, created, ...) will be converted to date ranges and can be selected with the JQuery JSlider_ Plugin
 Location (path index)
   will not be displayed in the search form and always be applied to the query Keyword Indices (like tags)